cdimascio/dotenv-kotlin/README.md

 **Q:** Why should I use `dotenv.get("MY_ENV_VAR")` instead of `System.getenv("MY_ENV_VAR")`

 **A**: Since Java does not provide a way to set environment variables on a currently running process, vars listed in `.env` cannot be set and thus cannot be retrieved using `System.getenv(...)`.

+**Q:** Should I have multiple .env files?

+**A**: No. We strongly recommend against having a "main" .env file and an "environment" .env file like .env.test.
+Your config should vary between deploys, and you should not be sharing values between environments.

+> In a twelve-factor app, env vars are granular controls, each fully orthogonal to other env vars.
+They are never grouped together as “environments”, but instead are independently managed for each deploy.
+This is a model that scales up smoothly as the app naturally expands into more deploys over its lifetime.

+>– The Twelve-Factor App

 **Q**: Should I commit my `.env` file?